- The last thing most IT buyers want is an accurate TCO calculation.

 Example #1: Outsourcing

-One is manufacturing outsourcing, where many outsourcing decisions were made by comparing part costs and not by performing a TCO analysis.
-Many companies compared the direct part cost between the US and China, found a lower cost of between twenty-five and forty percent, but did not consider other costs!
+One is manufacturing outsourcing, where many outsourcing decisions were made by comparing part costs and not performing a TCO analysis.
+Compared to the direct part cost between the US and China, many companies found a lower cost of between twenty-five and forty percent, but did not consider other costs!

-Costs such as longer lead times, reduction in supply chain flexibility, loss of control over the supply chain, bottlenecks, as well as many other costs needed to be evaluated before the outsourcing decision was made.
+Costs such as longer lead times, reduction in supply chain flexibility, loss of control over the supply chain, bottlenecks, and many other costs needed to be evaluated before the outsourcing decision was made.
 The following graphic from Archstone Consulting shows all of the different cost categories that must be analyzed in manufacturing outsourcing.

 Most companies that performed manufacturing outsourcing were not interested in getting to this level of detail.
-It was far easier to simply compare part costs and assume everything else would stay about the same.
+It was far easier to compare part costs and assume everything else would stay about the same.
 This is what passes for analysis at many companies.
-Based on a 2009 survey, Archstone Consulting estimated that sixty percent of manufacturers ignored twenty percent or more of the costs of offshoring.
+Based on a 2009 survey, Archstone Consulting estimated that sixty percent of manufacturers ignored twenty percent or more of offshoring costs.

 Factors Often Left Out of TCO Analysis

 Many factors are left out of the TCO analysis of manufacturing outsourcing, including the following.

 “Currency Fluctuations: Last year’s invoice of $100,000 could be $140,000 today.